* this blog post was written by myself and POTENTIALe supported me financially.

 - m°e (two newcomers in Vienna who create unisex kids fashion)

 Thanks to the nice ladies in the pop-up store they pointed to the closed door and told us we could go and see the exhibition of "ISTANBUL'DAN - Design Experience Istanbul".
-It was exciting to open the door to discover yet another secret in one of the houses in Feldkirch.
+It was exciting to open the door to discover yet another secret in one of the houses of Feldkirch.
 The spiral staircase went further down into a beautiful, little cellar.

 Here's the description of the gallery: